Pagu

 Patrícia Rehder Galvão, known by her pseudonym Pagu (June 9, 1910 – December 12, 1962) was a Brazilian writer, poet, playwright, journalist, and translator who had a large role in the Brazilian Modernist movement.
-Pagu was also politically active, being associated to the Brazilian Communist Party during the 1930 decade.
+Pagu was also politically active, being associated to the Brazilian Communist Party during the 1930s.

 Biography

 Born in a family of Portuguese, Spanish, and German descent, Galvão was an "advanced" woman for the moral and social standards of the time.
 When she was 15 years old, she collaborated with the Brás Jornal newspaper, using the pen name Patsy.

 She completed secondary education at the São Paulo Normal School in 1928, and joined the Movimento Antropofágico, influenced by Oswald de Andrade and Tarsila do Amaral.
 The nickname "Pagu" was given to her by the poet Raul Bopp, who dedicated a poem to her (Coco de Pagu).
 In 1930, Pagu married Oswald de Andrade, who recently had left Tarsila, then his wife.
 In the same year, Rudá de Andrade, her first and Andrade's second son is born.
 Both became militants of the Brazilian Communist Party and together they founded the political newspaper O Homem do Povo (The People's Man), which lasted for eight issues before being closed by São Paulo police.
 There, Pagu wrote the column "A Mulher do Povo" (The People's Woman) and drew the comic strip "Malakabeça, Fanika e Kabeluda".